 The KM3NeT Collaboration is organizing a Town Hall Meeting to promote its multi-messenger programs.
 KM3NeT is instrumenting two deep-sea neutrino detectors in the Mediterranean Sea, a low energy site ORCA in France (3 GeV; 10 TeV) and a high energy site ARCA in Italy (~1 TeV; >10 PeV).
 The construction is in progress on both sites, and by mid of 2020, a larger sensitivity is already expected in the whole energy range compared to the ANTARES detector.
 Thanks to the unprecedented angular resolution, the extended energy range (few MeV; >10 PeV) and the full sky coverage, KM3NeT will play an important role in the rapidly evolving multi-messenger field.
+During this workshop, we would like to review the most up-to-date neutrino production models and present KM3NeT performances and multi-messenger programs.

 A. Coleiro (APC - Université de Paris)